zdellaert/ZD_Putnam_Lab_Notebook/_posts/2022-10-27-Barott-and-Brown-Pdam-RNA-DNA-Extractions-2022-10-27.md

 - For my records: opened new kit today (Kit labelled 1/2 rec'd 10/4/22), used the columns, collection tubes, and DNA digestion buffer from this new kit.

+- I bead-beat RS6D and RF25A for 2 mins instead of 1 min because they were still light-colored after one minute of bead-beating.

 ## Qubit Results

 - Used Broad range dsDNA and RNA Qubit [Protocol](https://meschedl.github.io/MESPutnam_Open_Lab_Notebook/Qubit-Protocol/)